 An indulgent dish that takes hold of your senses and doesn’t apologize – Easy Baked Pork Belly is slightly spicy with hints of saltiness and sweetness; it’s super moist and super delicious!

-It seems like a million years has passed since I’ve had pork belly.
+It seems like a million years have passed since I’ve had pork belly.
 I remember the first time I had it; in fact, I remember it very well.
 John.e and I had just started dating.
-We were spending the weekend with my daughter and were invited to attend a birthday party at a horse-race venue that Sunday afternoon.
+We were spending the weekend with my daughter and were invited to attend a birthday party at a horse-racing venue that Sunday afternoon.

 So, on our ride back to Toronto from Kitchener, we made our way to Woodbine Race Track to help celebrate Vera’s 40th birthday.
 (Vera is a coworker and an extreme betting enthusiast!)

 Click the in the lower right corner of your screen

 We placed a few bets – and won a few – and took part in a buffet dinner.
 One of the items on the menu was barbequed pork belly.
 The name was off-putting, but I had to try it.
 I’d have a safe bet if I said I ate a pound or two of the stuff.
 In fact, I’m sure I gained a pound or two from that one meal, so that’s proof, right? 🙂

 Recreating the dish was not something I was about to attempt.
 It’s one of those things that is best left untouched.
 Besides, it gives me a reason to harass Vera about hosting another one of her birthdays at Woodbine!

 This particular dish uses pork belly, but I wanted to have a spicy version to accompany some good steamed rice.
 I previously cooked a Korean Vegetarian Beef dish that I loved the taste of, so without following that exact recipe, I wanted to mimic those flavours.
 This is what I came up with.

 INGREDIENTS NEEDED FOR THIS RECIPE: